 A key metric that value investors always look at is the Price to Earnings Ratio, or PE for short.
 This shows us how much investors are willing to pay for each dollar of earnings in a given stock, and is easily one of the most popular financial ratios in the world.
 The best use of the PE ratio is to compare the stock’s current PE ratio with: a) where this ratio has been in the past; b) how it compares to the average for the industry/sector; and c) how it compares to the market as a whole.

-This level compares favorably with the market at large, as the PE for the S&P 500 stands at about 20.22.
-If we focus on the long-term PE trend, Macro Bank’s current PE level puts it above its midpoint over the past five years, with the number having risen rapidly over the past few months.
+This level actually compares favorably with the market at large, as the PE for the S&P 500 stands at about 18.29.
+If we focus on the long-term PE trend, Macro Bank’s current PE level puts it below its midpoint of 7.75 over the past five years, with the number having risen rapidly over the past few months.
+However, the current level stands below the highs for the stock, suggesting that it can be a solid entry point.

-Further, the stock’s PE also compares favorably with the Zacks classified Banks-Foreign industry’s trailing twelve months PE ratio, which stands at 19.95.
-This indicates that the stock is relatively undervalued right now, compared to its peers.
+Moreover, the stock’s PE also compares favorably with the Zacks Finance Market sector’s trailing twelve months PE ratio, which stands at 14.44.
+At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

-We should also point out that Macro Bank has a forward PE ratio (price relative to this year’s earnings) of just 10.36, so it is fair to say that a slightly more value-oriented path may be ahead for this stock in the near term.
+We should also point out that Macro Bank has a forward PE ratio (price relative to this year’s earnings) of 3.12, so it is fair to expect an increase in the company’s share price in the near future.

 Broad Value Outlook

-In aggregate, Macro Bank currently has a Zacks Value Style Score of ‘B’, putting it into the top 40% of all stocks we cover from this look.
-This makes Macro Bank a good choice for value investors, and some of its other key metrics make this pretty clear too.
+In aggregate, Macro Bank currently has a Value Score of A, putting it into the top 20% of all stocks we cover from this look.
+This makes Macro Bank a solid choice for value investors.

 What About the Stock Overall?